 Tourism Is a Vital Component of Our Economy

-The travel and tourism industry is one of North Carolina's largest industries, generating $21.96 billion in travel expenditures this past year.
-Not only do we benefit from the economic impact of the industry in dollars and cents, but we also benefit from the quality of life to which it contributes.
+The travel and tourism industry is one of North Carolina's largest industries, generating billions in travel expenditures.
+Not only do we benefit from the economic impact of the industry in dollars and cents, but we also benefit from the quality of place to which it contributes.
 In essence, tourism is a tool for enhancing what we love about our county - from its small town charms to its history and culture.

 JoCo Tourism impact highlights for 2015: